 Who is required to report their deer harvest?

-All successful deer hunters with a state issued deer license, including those with Deer Management Assistance Permits, will be required to report their deer harvest beginning in 2022.
+All successful deer hunters with a state issued deer license, including those with Deer Management Assistance Permits will be required to report their deer harvest.

 How do I report my harvest?

 Visit Michigan.gov/DNRHarvestReport on a computer or mobile device to go directly to the reporting page.
 Enter your kill tag license number and date of birth to begin the report.

 If you don’t have your hunting license/kill tag number, you can log in to eLicense (using your driver’s license and birthdate, or user ID and password) then click on the Harvest Report tab to see the tags available to report.
 If you don’t already have an account, you will have the chance to create one to enter your report.